-Kansas City barbecue sauce is the king of all barbecue sauces, and you’re gonna learn how make it right now!
+Kansas City barbecue sauce is the king of all barbecue sauces, and you’re going to learn how make it right now!

 It’s everywhere.
 And with good reason; it’s delicious!